What if some of the goals Christian parents have pursued for generations need to be reconsidered?

 The Danger of Wealth

 Can you imagine a time in history when the blessings of God were so great that silver was accounted as nothing?
-In fact, the gold that Solomon acquired was measured in “talents.”
+The gold that Solomon acquired was measured in “talents.”
 A talent was 100 pounds and would probably be worth over $5,000,000.00 today.

 Once we begin to focus on things other than God, we can easily be drawn into greater and greater sin.
 In tomorrow’s reading, we’ll look at the downward spiral of sin in Solomon’s life.